-It is VACCA’s aim to have children placed in the care of their extended family or with members of their Aboriginal community.
+At VACCA, we aim to have Aboriginal and Torres Strait Islander children placed in the care of their extended family or with members of their community.
 Where it is in their best interest, children and young people are reunited with their families as soon as possible.

 Foster care at VACCA is about:

-Providing Aboriginal children and young people with a positive and nurturing family life experience that will support their cultural, social and emotional development
+- Ensuring Aboriginal and Torres Strait Islander children and young people have a positive and nurturing family life experience that will support their cultural, social and emotional development.

 - Maintaining the child or young persons’ connections with their families and communities.